mizrael/davidguida.net/src/_posts/2022-10-05-azure-managed-identities-functions-part-1.md

 ### There is no need at all to generate certificates or secrets/passwords.

-This basically means that we don't have to manually (or via scripts) go in AAD, create an Application, generate the credentials, store them in a safe place (aka a Key Vault in most cases), deal with rotations and so on...
+This basically means that we don't have to manually (or via scripts) go into AAD, create an Application, generate the credentials, store them in a safe place (aka a Key Vault in most cases), deal with rotations and so on...

 Now that we have cleared this, why should we use a User Assigned Identity over a System one?
 Let's see.

 System MSIs are somehow part of the same resource they belong to.
 Say that you're creating a new Azure Function App and you choose a System MSI.
 This identity will have the same lifetime of the Function App, which also means that if the App is deleted, the Identity will be deleted to.

 This might not be a problem for small applications or prototypes.
-But if for example you are deleting a recreating the App as part of your CI/CD pipeline, the Identity will change every time.
-In case you are assigning roles or granting access to other resources, this might be an issue if you're not automating everything.
+But if for example you are deleting and recreating the App as part of your CI/CD pipeline, the Identity will change every time.
+### In case you are assigning roles or granting access to other resources, this might be an issue if you're not carfeul and you've automated everything.

 Now, User-Assigned MSIs instead don't have this problem.
 They are a completely different Azure Resource, and they can even *be shared* across multiple Azure Services.
 To put it in another way, the Identity is managed separately from the resources that use it.